-You can also visit the Student Centre website. science.auckland.ac.nz/student-centre openday.ac.nz auckland.ac.nz/feesfreefirstyear
+You can also visit the Student Hubs website. science.auckland.ac.nz/student-centre manawa-mai.ac.nz auckland.ac.nz/feesfreefirstyear

-Check out Open Day.
+Check out Mānawa Mai Open Day.

 If you are beginning tertiary study for the first time, you may be eligible for one year of fees-free study.
-Check our website for more information askauckland.ac.nz
+Check our website for more information.

 We recommend that you enrol in your courses as soon as you've accepted your offer of a place.
 Remember to build your timetable by selecting courses and placing these into your enrolment cart.
 Validate these to ensure you have no timetable clashes.
 If there is a timetable clash, select another time, or you may need to select another course.
-If everything is ok, enrol in your courses.
+If everything is ok, enrol in your askauckland.ac.nz studentinfo@auckland.ac.nz

 Stuck?
-At any point in the process you can find answers to your questions online at studentinfo@auckland.ac.nz
+At any point in the process you can find answers to your questions online at